iterative/dvc.org/content/docs/command-reference/plots/show.md

 ## Description

-This command provides a quick way to visualize [continuous metrics](/doc/command-reference/plot) such as loss functions, AUC curves, confusion matrices, etc. Please see `dvc plot` for information on the supported data formats and other relevant details about DVC plots.
+This command provides a quick way to visualize [continuous metrics](/doc/command-reference/plots) such as loss functions, AUC curves, confusion matrices, etc. Please see `dvc plots` for information on the supported data formats and other relevant details about DVC plots.

 ## Options

 - `-t [TEMPLATE], --template [TEMPLATE]` - File to be injected with data.
 The default template is `.dvc/plot/default.json`.
-See more details in `dvc plot`.
+See more details in `dvc plots`.

 - `-f FILE, --file FILE` - Name of the generated file.
 By default, the output file name is equal to the input filename with additional `.html` suffix or